Degree Requirements for the M.A. and Ph.D. in Chemistry

 - Spring semester: The day after the last day of final exams

-from previous fall semester, until the last day of final exams in
+from previous fall semester and until the last day of final exams in

 current spring semester.